skip to Main Content

 How would the gay community feel about the Church if the Church learned to trust Jesus and let love happen toward them?

 How many believers are locked into cycles of sin because they are afraid to open up and be real?
 How many people would be set free if we just trusted Jesus and let love happen?
-If we let go of the need to fix and identify and correct, and we embraced the call to trust Jesus and let love happen?
+If we let go of the need to fix and identify and correct, and we embrace the call to trust Jesus and let love happen?

 And how about you?
 What would your life look like today if you trusted Jesus and let love happen?